 9 Free Research Proposal Templates (with Examples)

-Research activities are often too complicated and costly to carry out singlehandedly from your own pocket.
+Research activities are often too complicated and costly to carry out single handedly from your own pocket.
 You need external funding and endorsement to be able to execute them.
 For that to happen, you have to draft a letter and present it to the various funders.

 This letter is a research proposal.
-It proposes the research project you intend to engage in while at the same time requests for sponsorship to that particular research.
-Knowing how it draft it is hence critical to your success.
+It proposes the project you intend to engage in while at the same time requests for sponsorship to that particular research.
+Knowing how to draft it is hence critical to your success.
 We offer more explanations to this letter in our subsequent discussions hereunder to help you in drafting one successfully.

 Free Templates

-Free Research Proposal Template 01
+Free Research Proposal Template 01 for Word File

-Editable Research Proposal Template 02
+Editable Research Proposal Template 02 for Word File

-Printable Research Proposal Example 03
+Printable Research Proposal Example 03 for Word File

-Research Proposal Template in Word 04
+Free Research Proposal Template 04 for Word File

-Purpose of the Research Proposal
+Purpose of the Proposal

 Upon receiving this letter, the funders and potential sponsors will evaluate its merit and potential impact before committing to fund it.
 This letter basically persuades the reader to adopt the solutions that are proposed therein too!
 It does this by spelling out the potential value that the reader stands to gain.

-How to Write a Research Proposal
+How to Write a Proposal

-Even though these research proposals differ markedly from one another, they are drafted using more or less similar steps.
-Below are those steps highlighted and explained in detail:
+Even though these proposals differ markedly from one another, they are drafted using more or less similar steps.

-Step I: Determine the Project to Research
+Step I: Determine the project to research

-Step II: Spell out the Scope of the Research
+Step II: Spell out the scope

 Proceed now to spell out the scope of the research.
 ‘Scope’ here means the extent to which the project shall be valid and relevant.
 It also indicates the timelines that may have to be adhered to for the best outcomes to be attainable.
 Your funder will scrutinize these details to determine whether they merit funding.

-Step III: Create an Outline
+Step III: Create an outline

 Each proposal has to be carried out within a predefined framework.
 You have to spell out the precise framework within which yours is to happen.
 Come out with the relevant topics and steps that may have to be followed to attain the necessary end.
 This also will help in understanding the project altogether.

-Step IV: Fill in the Blanks
+Step IV: Fill in the blanks

 This is the core of the proposal altogether.
 Here, you basically fill the blank spaces which are left after outlining the scope of the project.
 To do this, write the details under each topic or step you have already delineated above.
 Be detailed and thorough in warding off any likely ambiguities.

-Step V: Proof-read and Edit
+Step V: Proof-read and edit

 Needless to say, you have to proofread and edit the proposal before finally submitting the same to the prospective funder.
-Use grammar and spellchecking tools to achieve this end.
+Use grammar and spell checking tools to achieve this end.
 Documents that are devoid of any errors stand a higher chance of getting the funding.
 They are also deemed serious.

-What to Include in a Research Proposal
+What to Include in It

 • Title page – It is the first page of the proposal that displays the name of the author, the title of the research, its publisher, edition (if any), and the subtitle.

-• Literature Review – A literature review digs into some of the writings and studies that have already been conducted on the area of interest.
+• Literature review – A literature review digs into some of the writings and studies that have already been conducted on the area of interest.
 It aims at identifying gaps that may be worked to solve the problem at hand.

 • Implications and contribution to knowledge – In what ways will the research you have at hand contribute to knowledge and the advancement of humanity?

-Research Proposal Format
+Proposal Format

-This is the basic format for all kinds of research proposals.
+This is the basic format for all kinds of proposals.
 All you have to do is fill in the blanks with the relevant pieces of information:

 • Purpose of a research proposal